Our experts have ranked 150+ telescopes

 Explore Scientific 10” Truss Dobsonian Reviewed – Recommended Product

-Explore Scientific is one of the newest telescopes and astronomy equipment manufacturers, and it is taking the US by storm with its high quality and relatively low-cost telescopes and eyepieces.
-Now Explore Scientific has introduced truss type telescopes into their lineup, to much joy from amateur astronomers worldwide, one of the first manufacturers tointroduce these extremely lightweight and portable telescopes to the market.
+Explore Scientific is one of the newest telescope and astronomy equipment manufacturers, and it is taking the US by storm with its high-quality and relatively low-cost telescopes and eyepieces.
+Explore Scientific has now added truss-type telescopes into their lineup, one of the first manufacturers to introduce these extremely lightweight and portable dobsonian telescopes.

 How It Stacks Up